 - issue a financial penalty not exceeding £250; or

-- take other action that is both proportionate and relevant to the misconduct e.g. requiring a student to change or leave University accommodation; paying compensation for damage caused; or
+- take other action that is both proportionate and relevant to the misconduct e.g. requiring a student to change or leave University accommodation; paying compensation for damage caused; attending a relevant workshop or signing an agreement to future behaviour; or

 - make a written report to the University Secretary for action under the terms of Regulation for Students 8.1(b)(i), this report will be accompanied by full supporting documentation relating to the case

-The Head of Student Services will notify the student in writing of the outcome of the investigation.
+The Director of Student Services will notify the student in writing of the outcome of the investigation.
+Where cases involve a complainant, they will also be notified of the outcome of the investigation.

-- Details of all sanctions determined by the Head of Student Services under these procedures will be copied to the relevant Director of Studies, supervisor or equivalent.
+- details of all sanctions determined by the Director of Student Services under these procedures will be copied to the relevant Director of Studies, supervisor or equivalent.

-- Where the Head of Student Services is unavailable to deal with a disciplinary matter an alternate will be nominated to act on his/her behalf.
+- where the Director of Student Services is unavailable to deal with a disciplinary matter an alternate will be nominated to act on his/her behalf.